the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 ## 4.2.
 Status Types of Proposals

 1.	**Idea** - An idea that is pre-draft.
-This is not tracked within the CGIP Repository.
 2.	**Draft** - The first formally tracked stage of a CGIP in development.
-A CGIP is merged by a CGIP Editor (a community member appointed by the Stewards Council) into the repository when properly formatted.
+A CGIP is merged by a CGIP Editor (a community member appointed by the Stewards Council) into a repository when properly formatted.
 Members of the Stewards Council will by default be CGIP Editors.
 A Draft CGIP is open for consideration and is undergoing rapid iteration and changes.
-3.	**Review** - The author of the CGIP (“**CGIP Author**”) marks a CGIP as ready for and requesting Stewards Council Review.
+3.	**Review** - The author of the CGIP (“CGIP Author”) marks a CGIP as ready for and requesting Stewards Council Review.
 4.	**Live** - A CGIP moves into this status when it is live for voting by the community.
 5.	**Final** - This CGIP represents the final standard.
 A Final CGIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
-It is at this point that the CGIP Author should create the item within the [hcs-governance](https://github.com/the-creators-galaxy/hcs-governance) repository (wherever that may be hosted), or by submitting the specified HCS messages to the network.
 6.	**Withdrawn** - The CGIP Author(s) have withdrawn the proposed CGIP.
 This state has finality and can no longer be resurrected using the prior CGIP number.
 If the idea is pursued at a later date it is considered a new proposal.

 ## 4.3.
 Defining participants